po1sigala/live/01-Class-Content/18-NoSQL/01-Activities/10-Stu_Cursor-Methods/README.md

-# 📖 Implement Sort and Skip to Change How Documents Are Returned
+# 📖 Implement Cursor Methods to Change How Documents Are Returned

 Work with a partner to implement the following user story: